Hats-Protocol/modules-registry/README.md

 (Note that arrays in the object above contain one example entry).

-### Add your module's JSON file to the modules directory.

 Here are some notes on its expected structure:

 - The "name" property represents the name of the module.
 - The "details" property is structured as an array of strings.
 Each array entry represents a paragraph (which will be rendered in a UI).
 - The "links" property should have at least one link to the module's source code.
-- The "parameters" property is used in order to fetch and display data from module instances.
+- The "parameters" property is used in order to dynamically fetch and display data from module instances.
   - The "label" property is used to display the name/description of each parameter.
   - The "functionName" property represents the name of the function from which the parameter should be retrieved.
 The function should be a view/pure function with no input and one output (not a tuple, but can be an array).
   - The "displayType" property is used in order to display a proper UI component for the parameter.
 For example, displaying a date for a parameter representing a timestamp.
-The supported types are currently: "default", "timestamp".
+The supported types are currently:
+    - "default" - Infers automatically the UI component for the value
+    - "timestamp" - Unix timestamp, will be presented as a Date component
+    - "hat" - hat component
+    - "token" - Token component
+    - "seconds" - Amount of time denominated in seconds
+    - "amountWithDecimals" - For token amounts, takes into account the token's decimals
 - There should be at least one field on the "type" property which is set to "true".
-A module might also serve as more than one type, in which case there will be more than one field set to "true".
+A module might serve as more than one type, in which case there will be more than one field set to "true".
 - For each chain provided in "deployments", there should be a deployed implementation contract with an address matching the provided "implementationAddress" property and with an ABI matching the "abi" property.
 - For both the immutable and mutable arguments, their order should match the order of the arguments as provided to the module.
-The supported types for the "displayType" property are currently: "default", "timestamp".
 - The "example" fields will be used to automatically test the module's deployment.

-### Bundle
+### Step 2 - Bundle

 The modules in the registry are bundled into one file, which is then consumed by its users.

+Run:

 ```bash
 yarn bundle
 ```

-### Test
+### Step 3 - Test

+Run:

 ```bash
 yarn test
 ```

-### Format
+### Step 4 - Format

+Run:

 ```bash
 yarn prettier